Detecting Thermodynamic Phase Transition via Explainable Machine Learning of Photoemission Spectroscopy: Results

-Beyond classifying superconductivity from ARPES spectra, we also aim to extract interpretable physical parameters from the ML model to deepen our understanding of quantum materials.
-Specifically, we seek to identify which single-particle spectral features are linked to the superconductivity long-range order via an occlusion-based analysis for the ML model\,\cite{smilkov2017smoothgrad}.
-This analysis measures the significance of specific portions of an ARPES spectrum to the model’s classification decision by assessing the saliency, defined as Eq.~\eqref{eq:saliency} in \hyperref[methods]{\textbf{Methods}}.
-We analyze saliency for each individual energy level, which reflects the change in the phase prediction, in terms of $\bar{p}_{\textrm{SC}}$ when an entire row of the spectrum is obscured or occluded.
+Beyond classifying SC from ARPES spectra, we also aim to extract interpretable physical intuitions from the ML model to deepen our understanding of quantum materials and, especially, to identify single-particle spectral features directly linked to a thermodynamic phase transition.
+Specifically, we exploit an occlusion-based analysis for the ML model to identify which single-particle spectral features are linked to the SC long-range order\,\cite{DBLP:journals/corr/ZeilerF13}.
+The occlusion-based analysis measures the impact of a specific data feature on a model's output when that feature gets blocked.
+In the context of analyzing ARPES spectra, the occlusion is realized by blocking a region of the spectral function information via an energy-resolved occluding patch.